-Riparian Area Assessments
+Riparian Assessments

 Riparian areas are the lands adjacent to streams, rivers, lakes and wetlands, where vegetation and soils are influenced by the presence of water.
 Although they make up only a small fraction of the land, they are among the most productive and valuable of all landscape types and are often the focus of conflicts between resource users.

-Understanding what riparian health looks like and why it matters is important to land and resource managers.
-There are 3 common types of Riparian assessments: Field Based, Aerial Videography Method, and the Satellite desktop method.
+There are 3 common types of riparian assessments: Field Based, Aerial Videography Method, and the Satellite desktop method.

-The LSWC Has completed assessments using all 3 methods:
+The LSWC has completed assessments using all 3 methods:

 In 2023, the LSWC hired Fiera Biological Consulting to complete a riparian intactness assessment of the shoreline of Lesser Slave Lake.
-This report also considers riparian intactness and known fish spawning and rearing areas.
+This report also considers riparian intactness and known fish spawning and rearing areas.Â

-In 2023, the LSWC hired Fiera Biological Consulting to complete a riparian intactness and risk assessment of the 583km of riparian areas along the Swan, Inverness and Moosehorn Rivers.
+In 2024, the LSWC hired Fiera Biological Consulting to complete a riparian intactness and risk assessment of the 583km of riparian areas along the Swan, Inverness and Moosehorn Rivers.

 in 2020, with support from the Environmental Damages Fund, the Watershed Restoration & Resiliency Program, and Municipal partners, the LSWC hired Fiera Biological Consulting to complete a riparian intactness and risk assessment for 600km of riparian area.